madlandproject/zimplist/doc/manual/introduction.md

 Events are implemented in the `EventTarget` class and most of the classes in Zimplist inherit from it.
 The class has `on`, `off` and `trigger` methods to listen and trigger events.
 It also has `listenTo` and `stopListening` methods to allow any object inheriting from EventTarget to listen to events on another EventTarget without having to handle it's own booking as would be the case with `on`.

 ## Dependencies & Polyfills ##
-Many utility functions from Lodash are used.
-For HTTP requests we use [XHR](https://www.npmjs.com/package/xhr) Those are the only dependencies.
-The following polyfills are used for continued Internet Explorer support.
+Many utility functions from [Lodash](http://lodash.com) are used.
+These are imported individually.

+For HTTP requests we use [XHR](https://www.npmjs.com/package/xhr).

+While not referenced in the code anywhere, we recommend the use of [Modernizr](http://www.modernizr.com)

+The following polyfills are also commonly used:
+    - array.find
+    - array.from
+    - array.includes
+    - css.object-fit
+    - element.classList
+    - element.matches
+    - picturefill
+    - promise
+    - setImmediate
+    - string.includes